learnk8s/learnk8s.io/src/requests-limits/content.md

 When you define a CPU request in Kubernetes, that doesn't only describe the minimum amount of CPU but also establishes a share of CPU for that container.

-All containers share the same CPU, but they are nice to each other, and they split the times based on their quotas.
+**All containers share the same CPU, but they are nice to each other, and they split the times based on their shares.**

 Let's have a look at an example.